SSyncropel Docs

 6. Render in Studio (optional)

 The code-review-pair template ships with a three-pane view (Inbox / In review / Verdicts).
-To see it rendered, point a browser at each daemon's Studio surface (the path depends on your deployment — typically /local against the local daemon).
+To see it rendered, point a browser at each instance's Studio surface (the path depends on your deployment — typically /local against the local instance).

 The Inbox pane folds code_review.request.v1 records.
 The In review pane folds code_review.assignment.v1 (a record bob would emit when claiming a request).
 The Verdicts pane folds code_review.verdict.v1.